 Introduction

 Understanding how to approach Mad Mildred's Magic Mall requires shifting from random trial-and-error to deliberate, hypothesis-driven thinking.
-Worth adding: the scenario rewards players who observe constraints, map relationships between clues, and iterate their strategies based on feedback.
+And the scenario rewards players who observe constraints, map relationships between clues, and iterate their strategies based on feedback.
 Whether you are a student, educator, or lifelong learner, mastering this challenge strengthens executive function and builds confidence in tackling complex, multi-step tasks.

 This article provides a complete, step-by-step framework for navigating the puzzle environment, explains the educational principles behind its design, highlights real-world applications, and addresses common pitfalls.
 By the end, you will have a clear, actionable roadmap to successfully assist Mad Mildred while gaining deeper insight into how interactive learning scenarios cultivate critical thinking.